scheals/mastermind/README.md

 ### Additional Features
 * Replay game function
+* Tell the guesser what the secret code was if they did not manage to guess it
 * Guesses being randomized or randomized in part
 * Ability to choose AI difficulty that'll make it "forget" some of its features